 This course is designed as a capstone culmination of all previous courses by giving the student opportunity to learn under the supervision of a qualified pastor.
 The context for learning will require the approval of the Pastoral Counseling Chairperson and the appropriate integration of Pastoral Ministry, Pastoral Care, and Pastoral Counseling.
+All offered on demand.

-Offered on demand.
-Prerequisite: SO101, PS102, SO203, PC201, PS201, PS321, PS414, CD212, CD314, CM301, CM411, CM412
+Prerequisite: CM412, SO203, PS201, PS414, CD314, CM411, PS102, PC201, PS321, CD212, CM301